-The Making Wisconsin the Healthiest State project has three primary aims:
+As of 2019, the Making Wisconsin the Healthiest State project has two renewed primary aims:

 Aim 1: Catalyze community health improvement and advance health equity by increasing skills, confidence, and capacity of communities and the public health workforce to use data and evidence for local community health improvement and equity.